royneary/ejabberd_dev/blogpost1.md

 An important implementation detail is how ejabberd distinguishes between connected and disconnected clients. mod_push uses stream management's resumption feature for that.
 Clients are expected to close their connection when they're about to be stopped.
-If a client enabled push before mod_push will initiate push notifications from now on until the client resumes its XMPP stream.
+If a client enabled push before, mod_push will initiate push notifications from now on until the client resumes its XMPP stream.
 Another approach would be to close the XMPP stream completely when the app is stopped.
 The advantage of my approach is that clients will keep their